Deprinz2015/Interpreters/php/README.md

-# Lox Interpreter written in PHP
+# PLox Lox Interpreter written in PHP

 The first complete Interpreter for a language called 'Lox' is written in PHP.